dandean/express-form/README.md

         Checks that the field is present in form data, and has a value.

+### Array Method

+    array()
+        Using the array() flag means that field always gives an array.
+If the field value is an array, but there is no flag, then the first value in that array is used instead.

+        This means that you don't have to worry about unexpected post data that might break your code.
+Eg/ when you call an array method on what is actually a string.

+        field("project.users").array(),
+        // undefined => [], "" => [], "q" => ["q"], ["a", "b"] => ["a", "b"]

+        field("project.block"),
+        // project.block: ["a", "b"] => "a".
+No "array()", so only first value used.

+        In addition, any other methods called with the array method, are applied to every value within the array.

+        field("post.users").array().toUpper()
+        // post.users: ["one", "two", "three"] => ["ONE", "TWO", "THREE"]

+### Custom Methods

     custom(function[, message])
-    - function (Function): A custom validation function.
+    - function (Function): A custom filter or validation function.

+        This method can be utilised as either a filter or validator method.

-        Validates the field using a custom validation function.
-If the function throws, and `message` is not provided, the thrown error message is used.
+        If the function throws an error, then an error is added to the form.
+(If `message` is not provided, the thrown error message is used.)

-        Example:
+        If the function returns a value, then it is considered a filter method, with the field then becoming the returned value.

+        If the function returns undefined, then the method has no effect on the field.

+        Examples:

+        If the `name` field has a value of "hello there", this would transform it to "hello-there".

+        field("name").custom(function(value) {
+          return value.replace(/\s+/g, "-");
+        });

+        Throws an error if `username` field does not have value "admin".

-        validate("username").custom(function(value) {
+        field("username").custom(function(value) {
             if (value !== "admin") {
                 throw new Error("%s must be 'admin'.");
             }
         });

 ### http.ServerRequest.prototype.form